ctuning/ck-crowdnode/README.md

 Usage: server side
 ==================
-Install and start latest version of ck-crowdnode-server using "release\setup.exe"

-Note [INFO for CK client] - you will need it to configure this target machine on a client.
+Install and start latest version of ck-crowdnode-server using "release\setup.exe".
+Write down "[INFO for CK client]" - you will require this info to configure this target machine on a client.

 Usage: client side
 ==================
 Install [CK framework](http://github.com/ctuning/ck).
 If you have PIP, you can install it simply as following:

  $ pip install ck

 Pull ck-autotuning repository (including dependencies):

  $ ck pull repo:ck-autotuning

 Prepare local file with a secret key (see [INFO for CK client]), for example in C:\secret-key.txt